fjb2020/PiwigoPublish-lrc-plugin/README.md

 * Multiple Publish Services connecting to different Piwigo hosts can be created.
 * Deleting a Publish Service does not delete any images or albums on the Piwigo host it was associated with.
 * Import Smart Collection Settings supported
+* Consistency Check - Option to check local collection / set structure against existing Piwigo album structure - missing Piwigo albums will be created and incorrect links between collections / sets will be updated.
+This option means an existing collection structure could be copied using tools such as jb Collection Tools in to the Piwigo Publisher publish service and then be updated to create a consistent working structure within the Piwigo Publisher publish service.
+Whilst tools such as jb Collection Tools may populate the collections with images, the images are not linked to those that may already be in the Piwigo albums and will need to be published again, likely duplicating the existing Piwigo images unless they are deleted from Piwigo prior to running the publish.

 ## The following functionality is under development: